Correlation between multiple scattering angle and ionization energy loss for fast electrons: Conditional mean values

 and inserting to representation (\ref{intvarphiM/varphiM}), we get

-This asymptote is plotted in Fig. \ref{fig:mean-mean-u(Theta)} by a dashed curve.
+This asymptote is plotted in Fig. \ref{fig:mean-mean-u(Theta)} by the dashed curve.

-Physically, the leading-order term ${\theta^2}/{\chi_c^2}$ in (\ref{baru=theta2-lntheta+const}), of course, corresponds to a single hard scattering on an atomic electron, but as compared with relationship (\ref{lambdamax-Theta}) obtained in the previous section, the proportionality coefficient in this term does not involve a factor of $Z+1$.
-That is explained by noting that albeit scattering on an electron through a large angle $\theta$ does give a contribution to $\lambda$ equal $(Z+1)\theta^2/\chi_c^2$ [cf. Eqs. (\ref{Fproptog}), (\ref{lambdamax-Theta})], the probability of scattering to angle $\Theta$ on an electron, and not on a nucleus (which does not change $\lambda$), is $1/(Z+1)$.
-Those $Z$-dependent factors cancel in the mean $\lambda$ value.
+The coefficient at the quadratic term in (\ref{baru=theta2-lntheta+const}) is about an order of magnitude greater than in (\ref{bar-u-low-theta}).
+Also, it does not depend on $\eta_0$ (target thickness).
+That is natural, since physically it corresponds to a single hard scattering on an atomic electron.
+But compared with relationship (\ref{Psilambda-def}) between energy transfer and deflection angle in a hard scattering event, in (\ref{baru=theta2-lntheta+const}) there is no factor $Z+1$.
+That is explained by noting that in contrast to $\lambda$ in Eq. (\ref{Psilambda-def}), $\bar\lambda$ in Eq. (\ref{baru=theta2-lntheta+const}) is the mean energy loss.
+Scattering on an electron through a large angle $\Psi$ does give a contribution to $\lambda$ equal $(Z+1)\Psi^2$, but the probability of scattering through a large angle on an electron, and not on a nucleus (which does not change $\lambda$), is $(Z+1)^{-1}$.
+As a result, those $Z$-dependent factors cancel.

-Less trivial is the correction term in (\ref{baru=theta2-lntheta+const}), logarithmically depending on $\theta$.
-Structurally, it corresponds to a double hard scattering \cite{Bond} -- on an electron and on an atomic nucleus, but it enters with a negative coefficient.
-That can be made plausible as follows.
-In an event containing one hard inelastic scattering act, there is a contribution to the aggregate deflection angle from elastic scattering, which adds (incoherently) to the deflection angle squared.
-Hence, the scattering angle squared acquired only in the hard collision with an atomic electron is smaller than that observed.
+More intricate is the correction term in (\ref{baru=theta2-lntheta+const}), logarithmically depending on $\Psi$.
+Structurally, it corresponds to a double hard scattering \cite{Bond-Moliere} -- on an electron and on an atomic nucleus, but enters with a negative coefficient.
+That can be explained as follows.
+In an event containing one hard inelastic scattering act, there is a contribution to the aggregate deflection angle from elastic scattering, which adds incoherently to the deflection angle squared.
+Correspondingly, the scattering angle squared acquired only in the hard collision with an atomic electron is smaller than that observed, implying a negative correction to $\Psi^2$ in (\ref{baru=theta2-lntheta+const}).